-Lara and Tingo Este Copper Projects (Peru)
+Lara Copper Project (Peru)

-The Lara and Tingo Este Copper Projects (both 45% owned by the Company) cover copper and molybdenum mineralization associated with porphyries within the prolific coastal batholith of southern Peru.
+The Lara Copper Project (45% owned by the Company) covers copper and molybdenum mineralization associated with a porphyry within the prolific coastal batholith of southern Peru.
 Geophysical surveys, mapping, geochemical sampling and 9,850 metres of drilling have been completed on the 1,800 hectare Lara Project to outline mineralization over approximately 2,000 metres by 1,000 metres (including a historical inferred resource of 18.6 million tonnes ("Mt") at 0.53% copper in oxide and supergene material), indicative of potential for a substantial mineralized porphyry copper body.
-The Tingo Este Project comprises 3,700-hectares of exploration licenses approximately 50 kilometres northwest of the Lara Project in a similar geological setting, with exposed mineralization interpreted as also being related to a porphyry intrusive.